leptos-rs/leptos-lints/README.md

 #### RUSTFLAGS

-Use the `RUSTFLAGS` environment variable to set lint levels for each lint.
+Use the `RUSTFLAGS` environment variable to set custom lint levels for each lint.

 For example, to set [`leptos_print_stdout`] lint to `deny`, run the next command.